sagemathinc/cocalc_tutorial/handson/lab02.md

     url: /handson/lab01.html
     title: Getting started
 ---
-# Adding people
-When you manage a course on SMC you might usually want to add students and collaborators.
-When you manage a course on SMC you might usually want to add students and collaborators.
+When you manage a course on CoCalc you might usually want to add students and collaborators.
 In this section we'll add some students and collaborators to your project.

 ## Collaborators
 The collaborators will more than likely be your demonstrators and any other lecturers in charge of the course.
 These can be added directly on the settings section of your project (wrench icon).
 Collaborators will have full access to all the project content by default.